See-Insights/Trashcan-Panda/README.md

-# Connected Counter for the new Particle Gen 3 Device - Boron
+# Connected Monitor for Municipal Trashcans

 This is a robust sketch to collect counts and reports them to Ubidots using a Particle webhook

-The idea is that this device can operate at low power for solar operation.
-It counts events (RISING) from a connected sensor and reports data hourly.
-The sensors can be PIR for people counting, pressure for cars or accelerometers for bikes.

-See the file 3rdGenDevicePinoutDoc for the pin connections
+This is a project started with Morrisville, NC to monitor the status of their municpal trashcans.
+The idea is to provide data to support the more intelligent servicing of these trashcans.